coding/ci-plugins/plugins/pypi/pypi/README.md

 : Password for the pypi publish.

 repository
 : The URL of the repository to be published to.
-(Optional, will default to <https://upload.pypi.org/legacy/>)

 distributions
 : List of distribution types to publish.
-(Optional, will default to only sdist)

 setupfile
 : The relative path from the workspace root to the setup.py file to be used.
-(Optional, will default to setup.py)

 skip_build
-: Skip the build and only upload pre-build files from `dist/*` (Optional, will default to False)
+: Skip the build and only upload pre-build files from `dist/*`

 ## 更多用法